decentralized-identity/did-registration/spec/spec.md

 This input field contains an object with DID controller keys and other secrets.

-In [Internal Secret Mode](#internal-secret-mode), this input field MAY contain one or more of the following
+In [Internal Secret Mode](#internal-secret-mode), this input field MAY contain one or more of the following:

 * A `verificationMethod` property with a JSON array containing one or more [Verification Method Private Data](#verification-method-private-data) objects.

 Example: